Can an AI travel planner put together a holiday itinerary for Bangkok?

 In a nod to changing times, Lonely Planet, the stalwart of travel guides, said in 2023 that it was developing its own AI tool.

 As with numerous other industries, AI is entering the fray in the travel sector too.
-The real question, though, is how these tools compare to their traditional counterparts.
+The real question, though, is how these tools compare with their traditional counterparts.

-I tested several AI travel planners – including Layla, GuideGeek and Tripadvisor’s AI trip builder – to put together an itinerary for an upcoming three-day trip to Bangkok, with a focus on recommendations for nightlife, outdoor adventures and hidden culinary gems.
+I tested several AI travel planners – including Layla, GuideGeek and Tripadvisor’s AI trip builder – to put together an itinerary for a three-day trip to Bangkok, with a focus on recommendations for nightlife, outdoor adventures and hidden culinary gems.

 At first glance, the results were underwhelming.